October 2025 Update

 * Increased risk in DES granddaughters of irregular menses and amenorrhea

-* Possible increase in infertility in DES granddaughters
+* Increased risk of endometriosis in DES granddaughters

 * Increased risk of preterm delivery and possibility of ectopic pregnancy in DES granddaughters